Welcome parents, guardians, caregivers and allies.

 Caregivers cannot cause stuttering.
 Stuttering is a neurological condition with a potential genetic component, so it often runs in families.
 The latest research seems to suggest that people who stutter are born with a brain that is wired to stutter.

-Parents can make a difference in their child's experience of communication and stuttering, however.
-They can provide support as their child navigates a speaking system that isn't responding the way they want.
-They can influence their child's environments and growing perspectives on stuttering and communication.
+Parents and caregivers can make a difference in their child's experience of communication and stuttering.
+They can provide support as their child navigates the fact that their own body isn't responding the way they want.
+They can influence their child's environments and their growing perspectives on stuttering and communication.
 This can make all the difference for some children.
-A child who would have had an experience that overwhelms and defines them might instead have an experience that encourages them.
+A child who would have had an experience that overwhelmed and defined them might instead have an experience that encourages them.
 A child's environment can teach them that stuttering does not have to hold them back from doing everything they want to do in life.